-- Child: Character is round and tubby, no difference between boys and girls except for clothes and hair styles; eyes the size of saucers.
+- Child: Character is round and chubby, no difference between boys and girls except for clothes and hair styles; eyes the size of saucers.

 - Pre-teen: If they hadn't already, kids have now lost the baby fat and are not as short.
 Girls develop A-cup breasts.
 Boys develop baseball caps.
 Eyes begin shrinking.

 - Adult: Eyes are smaller, and almond-shaped, although still larger than reality.
 Features become much sharper.

 - Geezer: A hunched, shrivelled prune of a person who is 3 feet (1 meter) tall, often with a perpetual squint.